benkeen/birdsearch.org/README.md

 ### v1.1.0
 Currently under development (August 2013).
 This is a complete re-write of the script to better organize the code, improve the site design and add some functionality.
-It version includes the following:
+It includes the following additions over 1.0.0:

 - Three search types: "bird sightings", "notable sightings", "popular birding locations"
 - advanced search functionality
 - option to share search results, via URL
 - multi-language support
-- more accurate results based on lat/lng instead of human addresses (interface still has a simple address search)
+- more accurate results based on lat/lng instead of human addresses (but the interface still has a simple address search)

 ### v1.0.0 - initial release
 You can find 1.0.0 online here: